danbev/learning-edge-computing/README.md

 doing this would be like deploying in a kubernetes like environment, at least it would be a non-resource contrained environment where a full operating system and memory resources are available.
-The runtime used in this case could be any runtime like Java, JavaScript, DotNet etc.
+The runtime used in this case could be any runtime for Java, JavaScript (Node.js, Deno), DotNet etc.

 Now, lets say I switch to my mobile phone and start using the application on it.
 This would now be using my telco operator and going over their network.
 Placing